Mohamed-Mostafa69/Ollama-WebUi-searxng-ComfyUI/README.md

 - **OpenWebUI**: Provides a user-friendly interface and allows for easy integration with other tools.
 - **SearxNG**: Handles web search functionalities.
 - **ComfyUI**: Manages image generation tasks.
+- **FOR Ollama and ComfyUI you have to download A Model

 ## Getting Started